 \section{Experimental setup}

-The prototype for beam test was assembled as $5\times5\times5$ array of the cubes covered by an outer protective shell made of thin, hard material.
+The beam test prototype was assembled as a $5\times5\times5$ array of the cubes covered by an outer protective shell made of thin, hard material.
 A total of 75 WLS fibers were installed through the holes of the cubes.
 The fibers were 1-mm diameter Y11(200) Kuraray S-type, each 35 cm in length.
-One end of each fiber was coupled to a SiPM with an optical costom made connector, another end was left open.
+One end of each fiber was coupled to a SiPM with an optical custom made connector, another end was left open.
 The photosensors used were Hamamatsu MPPCs 12571-025C (table~\ref{tab:SiPM}).

-Signals from the SiPMs were amplified by a preamplifier and then sent to a CAEN DT5740 digitizer with a sampling rate of 62.5 MS/s and 12-bit resolution~\cite{Alekseev:2016llm}.
+The signals from the SiPMs were amplified by a preamplifier and then sent to a CAEN DT5740 digitizer with a sampling rate of 62.5 MS/s and 12-bit resolution~\cite{Alekseev:2016llm}.
 The signal charge was reconstructed either by integrating the waveform (and normalizing to the number of photoelectrons) or by using the peak amplitude.
 The signal timing was extracted using the time at which the signal reached 50\% of its peak amplitude (constant fraction method).

-In total, 27 WLS fibers were read out by the digitizer, as shown in Fig.~\ref{setup_inside_box}.
+In total, 27 WLS fibers were read out by the digitizer, as shown in Figure~\ref{setup_inside_box}.
 Each fiber went through a row of 5 cubes.
 For these cubes, signals from three orthogonal fiber directions (X, Y, and Z) were available, allowing us to study the light collection from three sides of each selected cube.
 For clarity, we assigned a unique label (from 0 to 26) to each cube in the central array.
 Channel numbers were defined according to the electronics connection map.

 The beam test was carried out at the SC-1000 proton synchrocyclotron at the B.P.
 Konstantinov Petersburg Nuclear Physics Institute in Gatchina, Russia.
 The 730 MeV/$c$ $\pi^{-}$ beam was limited in intensity to $10^{4}$ particles per second.
 An iron collimator suppressed the beam halo and constrained the beam size to 150 mm in the horizontal projection.